 • Is there a chance that business will improve?
 As access to parking is so poor at present few people can shop in Sandford.

-• The hotels, gift shops in restaurant are somewhat worried about the bypass but also realise that the historic buildings bring in a lot of tourists.
+• The hotels, gift shops in restaurant are a bit worried about the bypass but also realise that the historic buildings bring in a lot of tourists.
+Your group should decide its ideal scenario.